Saving the Flank Attack

 “The preservation coup by the Civil War Trust in acquiring some 80 acres in the midst of the Flank Attack deserves universal applause as a spectacular success.
 The Wagner tract, just east of Wilderness Church, includes nearly 2,000 feet of frontage on the north shoulder of the historic Orange Plank Road.
 Extinguishing the potential for dense commercial use along that long stretch seems to me to constitute the most dazzling jewel in the Trust’s long and impressive history of preserving hallowed ground.”

 In 2012, the Civil War Trust continued its preservation efforts at the Jackson Flank Attack by saving another 14 acres along modern day Route 3.
 With the help of our friends at the Central Virginia Battlefields Trust, the Civil War Trust purchased an empty commercial building--once the sight of an armory and, later, an antique store.

 This modern structure sits directly across from National Park Service land along Route 3.
 (Rob Shenk)

 In 2013, the Civil War Trust announced another opportunity to save two portions of Jackson's Flank attack.
-Partnering again with CVBT, the Trust is looking to reclaim an additional 37 acres of the Chancellorsville battlefield, adding to the more than 115 acres already saved along Jackson's famous attack route.
-These two tracts include the site of the historic Talley Farm, over which the Alabamians of Gen. George Doles' brigade swarmed when the struck the unsuspecting Federals.
+Partnering again with CVBT, the Trust reclaimed an additional 37 acres of the Chancellorsville battlefield, adding to the more than 115 acres already saved along Jackson's famous attack route.
+These tracts included the site of the historic Talley Farm, over which the Alabamians of Gen. George Doles' brigade swarmed when the struck the unsuspecting Federals.

 Satellite view of Jackson's Flank attack, noting the land preserved by the Civil War Trust (blue), CVBT (brown), and the National Park Service (green).
-The 2013 target properties are highlighted in yellow.
+The properties preserved in 2013 are highlighted in yellow.
 (Google Earth)